 As a precaution, I also recommend rotating your greens.
 I wouldn’t stuff 3 or 4 bunches of kale each day into green smoothies.
-Over time, that could cause a problem.
+Over time, that could potentially cause a problem.
 You wouldn’t want to overload your body with one particular anti-nutrient that may contribute to a nutrient imbalance.
 (Read more on How and Why You Should Rotate Your Greens.)

 If you do suspect that you have impaired thyroid function, be sure to get tested and work with a nutritionally trained medical practitioner who can help you establish a diet that will help support and improve thyroid function.

 If your thyroid is healthy, there’s no need to eliminate (or cook) kale or other raw cruciferous vegetables.

 Read more about cruciferous vegetables, iodine and thyroid health:

 Tracy Russell is the creator of the Green Smoothie Health & Weight Loss Program and founder of Incredible Smoothies.
 She is passionate about helping people improve their health with green smoothies and a whole foods lifestyle.